Yogesh-K-Matkar/react_concept_react_app/README.md

                     2. When dependencies changes useEffect re-render.)

-    29.4.
-Performance Optimization & Improvement means no change in logic based on value then fetch existing value from cache)
+    28.4.
+Performance Optimization & Improvement means no change in logic based on value then fetch existing value from cache

-        29.4.1. useMemo(Performance Optimization & Improvement):- Built-in hook that optimize performance by memoizing (caching) the result of expensive calculations so they don't have to be recomputed on every render unless their dependencies change.
+        28.4.1. useMemo(Performance Optimization & Improvement):- Built-in hook that optimize performance by memoizing (caching) the result of expensive calculations so they don't have to be recomputed on every render unless their dependencies change.

         Used when complex sorting, filtering, or computations.